-6.6 The variable rate exposure means that a 1% rise in variable rates at the end of 2018/19 would cost an estimated $\pounds 5.5m$ per annum for the General Fund and $\pounds 0.9m$ per annum for the HRA.
+6.6 The variable rate exposure means that a 1% rise in variable rates at the end of 2018/19 would cost an estimated £5.5m per annum for the General Fund and £0.9m per annum for the HRA.
 However, the budget provides for a

-- 6.7 This strategy therefore acknowledges the risk that maintaining a significant short-term and variable rate loan debt may result in increasing borrowing costs in the longer term, but balances this against the savings arising from cheaper variable interest rates.
+- potential increase in variable rates (as shown above), which is considered to be prudent in this context. - 6.7 This strategy therefore acknowledges the risk that maintaining a significant short-term and variable rate loan debt may result in increasing borrowing costs in the longer term, but balances this against the savings arising from cheaper variable interest rates.
 The Corporate Director Finance and Governance will keep the strategy under close review during the year, in the light of the City Council's financial position and the outlook for interest rates. - 6.8 The City Council's existing and proposed long-term loans outstanding, as set out in this strategy, can be compared with the required level of loan debt as follows:

-- 6.9 'Gross Loans Requirement' in Table 7.6 is the level of outstanding debt required in this Council Plan and Budget.
+- 6.9 'Gross loans requirement' in Table 7.6 is the level of outstanding debt required in this Council Plan and Budget.
 It takes account of existing loans outstanding plus planned prudential borrowing, and reduces over time as a result of minimum repayment provision for debt (MRP).
 The difference between required loan debt and actual long-term loans outstanding represents forecast short-term borrowing or investments.
 The loans requirement represents a liability benchmark which guides treasury management long-term borrowing activity. - 6.10 The chart shows that MRP policy (as revised from 2017/18) reduces the City Council's required loan debt to almost zero by 2058.
 A short-term loans portfolio of around £500m is required for the next ten years or so, in accordance with current strategy.